A quiet but significant change has been happening on the internet for the last year.

 real user experience.

-people's natural conversations,
+see people's natural conversations

-as more valuable than ready-made SEO texts.
+as more valuable than pre-written SEO texts.

-Especially in queries like:
+Especially for queries like:

 “best”